CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * It is the project manager or group leader's responsibility to review the list of members belonging to a project frequently in MyCSC and verify who can access the data present in the project using SD Desktop or SD Connect.
 Remove the project members that do not need to have access to the data when their contribution is no longer needed.

-* Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***
+* SD Connect and SD Desktop has not yeat been security audited.
+Because of that users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by Findata.

 ## Login